The MMR vaccine is the best way to protect babies against mumps, measles and rubella.

 Are there any reasons someone shouldn't have the MMR vaccine?

 There are some serious medical conditions that mean not everyone can have the MMR vaccine.
 They shouldn't have MMR if they've had a severe reaction to MMR before, or:

 - have significant immunosuppression

-- severe allergies to neomycin or kanamycin (types of antibiotic)
+- have severe allergies to neomycin or kanamycin (types of antibiotic)

 In some cases having the MMR vaccine should be put off until a later date.
-You or the child you care for should wait to have MMR if they have a very high fever, or if they had:
+You or the child you care for should wait to have the MMR if you or they have a very high fever, or have had:

 - another live vaccine (including BCG) in the last 4 weeks

 - an injection of immunoglobulin (antibodies) in the last 3 months

 - asthma, eczema, hay fever, or most food intolerances

 - been using a cream or inhaler that contains steroids

 - minor infections without fever